bmoscon/cryptostore/docs/overview.md

 * CHANNELS - cryptofeed data channels (trades, l2book, ticker, etc.) Can be a single channel or a list of channels.
 * CONFIG - path to cryptofeed config file (must be built into the container or otherwise accessible in the container).
 Not required.
 * BACKEND - Backend to be used, see list of supported backends above.
+* SAVE_RAW - Keep raw data and save it to file.
+Default is False, and even when True you still have to specify a backend for the processed data.
+To persist the raw data files you should bind the /raw_data folder in the container to a local volume.
+E.g. add `-v /your/local/path:/raw_data` to your `docker run` command.
 * SNAPSHOT_ONLY - Valid for orderbook channel only, specifies that only complete books should be stored.
 Default is False.
 * SNAPSHOT_INTERVAL - Specifies how often snapshot is stored in terms of number of delta updates between snapshots.
 Default is 1000.
 * HOST - Host for backend.
 Defaults to localhost.
 TCP, UDP and UDS require the protocol to be prepended to the host/url.
 E.g. `tcp://127.0.0.1`, `uds://udsfile.tmp`, etc.